-What I’m about to share will likely upset you if you are considering booking a wedding with a cruise line.
+What I’m about to share will likely upset you if you’ve booked your St. Thomas Wedding through a cruise line.

 (*For this article I looked at wedding packages offered by Norwegian Cruise Line, Royal Caribbean, Princess, Carnival, Holland, MSC and others.
-I chose 3 of the more popular packages, but all of the cruise line wedding packages were in line with the options and costs seen below.)
+I chose only 3 of the more popular cruise ship wedding packages, but all of the cruise packages were in line with the options and costs shown below.)